carolinevsboliveira/react-modest-cli/readme.md

 # React modest CLI

-A CLI for react-modest-cli that generates basic files to generate basics React components (in your existing project) with styling in css, scss and Styled Components.
+A modest cli that generates basic files to generate basics React components (in your existing project) with styling in css, scss and Styled Components.

 # Installation